tektechnologies/Instructor-Prep/201/class-05.md

 the one's place, the 10's place and the hundredths place as we move past ten we add a 1 and then start at 0 in the one's position again.
 100 X 1 + 3 X 10 + 4 x 1 = 134
-This is a decimal, base 10 mathmatical,
+This is a decimal, base 10 mathematical,

 With Computers there are two.